 Paying yourself a salary reinforces the notion that your business is a separate entity and reduces the need for you to violate tip number one by having your business pay your personal expenses directly.
 Instead of numerous transactions during the month where the business pays an expense on your behalf, have the business write you one check per month that you deposit into a separate account used to pay your personal expenses.

-Despite your best efforts, there will be times when you pay for a business expense with personal funds.
+Despite your best efforts, sometimes you pay for a business expense with personal funds.
 Remember, the golden rule says these business expenses should appear in your business bank account.
 To do so, have the company write you a check to reimburse the expense you paid with personal funds.
 This should be a separate check from your monthly salary.

 The process for reimbursing yourself should be the same as for employees.
-List the expenses along with the date, vendor, and purpose on a spreadsheet and attach the receipts.
+List the expenses, date, vendor, and purpose on a spreadsheet and attach the receipts.
 Your business then writes you a check for the exact amount.
-While this is a bit of a hassle, it’ll guarantee that your bookkeeper deducts the expenses since they were paid with a check from the business account.
+While this is a bit of a hassle, it guarantees that your bookkeeper deducts the expenses since they were paid with a check from the business account.
 It also provides an audit trail to substantiate the deduction if questioned by the IRS.

-Your business can deduct a standard rate per mile―65.5 cents for 2023―for any business mileage that you drive using your personal vehicle.
-Track the date, miles, and purpose of each business trip, and then submit it for reimbursement with your monthly expenses, as explained in the tip above.
+Your business can deduct a standard rate per mile―70 cents for 2025―for any business mileage that you drive using your personal vehicle.
+Track each business trip’s date, miles, and purpose, and then submit it for reimbursement with your monthly expenses, as explained in the tip above.

-Software like QuickBooks Online can track your mileage automatically using the GPS in your smartphone, which is much easier than trying to do so manually.
-Aside from QuickBooks, there are other mileage tracker apps that can categorize personal and business trips, plan routes, or maintain timesheets.
+There is plenty of software to track your mileage automatically using the GPS in your smartphone, which is much easier than trying to monitor manually.
+Check out our top mileage tracker apps that can categorize personal and business trips, plan routes, or maintain timesheets.

 I recommend spending time making your invoices attractive and professional, in addition to providing all the information for the customer to understand what they are being billed for, when it’s due, and how they can pay.
 Your invoice represents your company and should include your company colors and logo.